nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:memo: Note: Once the user presses `y` or `n`, the review and success frequency of the flashcard is updated accordingly even if the user quits the quiz prematurely.
 </div>

-Steps for entering quiz mode.
+**Steps for entering quiz mode**:

-Step 1: We want to enter quiz mode to test ourselves on the current list of flashcards.
+**Step 1**: We want to enter quiz mode to test ourselves on the current list of flashcards.
 Type the command `quiz`.

 ![filedirectory](images/ug/ug_quiz_step1.PNG)

-Step 2: We are brought to the quiz mode.
+**Step 2**: We are brought to the quiz mode.
 The instructions on how to navigate quiz mode will be shown at the top.

 ![filedirectory](images/ug/ug_quiz_step2.PNG)

-Step 3: In this example, we will demonstrate the behaviour of the `↓ key`.
+**Step 3**: In this example, we will demonstrate the behaviour of the `↓ key`.
 Upon clicking the `↓ key`, we will be prompted if we got the answer correct.

 ![filedirectory](images/ug/ug_quiz_step3.PNG)

-Step 4: We got this answer correct so we will press `y`.
+**Step 4**: We got this answer correct so we will press `y`.
 This will automatically bring us to the next flashcard.

 ![filedirectory](images/ug/ug_quiz_step4.PNG)